WasmEdge/WasmEdge/README.md

 However, the Wasm spec, and the [WasmEdge C API](docs/c_api.md), only supports very limited data types as input parameters and return values for the contained Wasm bytecode functions.
 In order to pass complex data types, such as a string of an array, as call arguments into the contained function, you should use the bindgen solution provided by the [rustwasmc](https://github.com/second-state/rustwasmc) toolchain.

-We currently supports bindgen in the [Node.js host environment](https://www.secondstate.io/articles/getting-started-with-rust-function/) and in [Golang environment](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_Mobilenet).
+We currently supports bindgen in the [Node.js host environment](https://www.secondstate.io/articles/getting-started-with-rust-function/) and in [Go environment](https://www.secondstate.io/articles/extend-golang-app-with-webassembly-rust/).
 We are working on [supporting interface types](https://github.com/WasmEdge/WasmEdge/issues/264) in place of bindgen for future releases.

 # Call native host functions from WasmEdge

 Sometimes, the Wasm bytecode alone could prove too limiting for some applications.
 WasmEdge provides a [host function API](https://github.com/WasmEdge/WasmEdge/blob/master/docs/host_function.md) that allows Wasm bytecode programs to load and call native library functions from the underlying host operating system.

+Alternatively, you can register external functions as callbacks from the WasmEdge runtime.
+[Here is an example](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_ExternRef) to register external functions in Go.

 > The host functions break the Wasm sandbox.
 But the sandbox breaking is done with explicit permission from the system’s operator.

 In fact, the extensions to WasmEdge are implemented using native host functions.
 For example, the [Tensorflow extension](https://www.secondstate.io/articles/wasi-tensorflow/) allows Wasm bytecode to make calls to the native Tensorflow library functions.

-# Manage WasmEdge VM instances

-With the [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge.h.in), you can write a program to start, stop, and manage WasmEdge VM instances in your own applications.
-For example,

-* When WasmEdge functions are embedded in [Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/) or in [Slack](http://reactor.secondstate.info/en/docs/user_guideline.html), the VM is launched by the application when there is an incoming request.
-* When WasmEdge functions are plugged into a data flow engine like [YoMo](https://github.com/yomorun/yomo-flow-ssvm-example), the VM is launched when a new data point flows through the system.
-* As an OCI compliant runtime, WasmEdge applications could be managed by Docker tools such as CRI-O and Docker Hub.
-[See how](https://github.com/second-state/runw) We are currently working on Kubernetes support.

 # Support wasm standard extensions